 To ensure that a HCF continuity plan will work, testing it and training the HCF staff on it is key.

 This section of the HSCP template can be filled out by individuals in the HSCP development team who are more familiar with the development of training and simulations.
-It guides the team through the development of simulations for priority hazards (section 5.1.1), and mapping out the training activities for different staff (section 5.1.2).
+This section of the template guides the team through the development of simulations for priority hazards (section 5.1.1), and mapping out the training activities for different staff (section 5.1.2).